-Indication: The date fixed should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
-When no specific month and/or day is required/known, indication of the month and/or day is omitted, and replaced with dashes (-).
-When no specific year is required (that is, the event or date range ends at the same time each year) the following two cases may be considered:
+Indication: Dates should be encoded using 4 digits for the calendar year (YYYY), 2 digits for the month (MM) (for example April = 04) and 2 digits for the day (DD).
+When no specific year, month and/or day is required/known, indication of the year, month and/or day is omitted, and replaced with dashes (-).
+See also clause 2.4.8.